[ Back to ] -> [ Back to Books for All Ages ]

 How many children do you have?

 Two!
-A daughter and a son, who have both grown up to be amazing creative artists themselves—in theatre and film.
+A daughter and a son, who have both grown up to be amazing creative artists themselves—one a theatre director, the other a novelist/screenwriter.

 How many books have you written?

-Nineteen total.
-Twelve YA and Middle-grade novels; five picture books with illustrator Lynn Munsinger; and two adult nonfiction books I wrote when I was a magazine journalist.
+Twenty-one total.
+Fourteen YA, Middle-grade, and "new adult" novels; five picture books with illustrator Lynn Munsinger; and two adult nonfiction books I wrote when I was a magazine journalist.

 Honestly, I can’t remember a time that I wasn’t scribbling down stories.
 I was lucky to have a healthy imagination like Storm Dog’s Ariel, and by elementary school I was writing stories on the old-timey onionskin typing paper my parents would staple into “books” for me.
 I do recall the loud scratch a well-sharpened pencil made on the crisp sheet, and that it was hard to erase my drawing boo-boos.
 Most of those stories included animals as “supporting characters,” something I still seem to do today.
 My illustrations were….well…. let’s just say I am incredibly lucky that my picture books are graced with the beautiful artwork of Lynn Munsinger! (https://www.encyclopedia.com/children/scholarly-magazines/munsinger-lynn-1951 )